Netcentric/accesscontroltool/docs/Configuration.md

 migrateFrom | A group name assigned member users are taken over from.
 This is not supported for external user management. | optional virtual | If true, the group is *not* created in repository but only its permissions and isMemberOf relationships are made effective to other groups using the virtual group in isMemberOf.
 Flattens the effective group tree of users at runtime, but enlarges ACLs as set on path (instead of the virtual group, all referencing groups are listed in a particular path's ACL used by the virtual group).
 Useful for functionality fragments.
 False by default.
 Since v2.1.0 | optional unmanaged* Properties | Only use sparsely and with care, see [Advanced Features](AdvancedFeatures.md)   | optional externalSync | Boolean flag determining whether the group should also be created or updated in a configured external user management system.
-For further details refer to [Update Groups in External User Management Systems](AdvancedFeatures.md#update-groups-in-external-user-management-systems).
+For further details refer to [External Group Sync via IMS](ExternalGroupSyncIms.md).
 Since v3.1.0. | optional

 Example: